Paulino Alcántara: Bohemian Sporting Club

-In 1916, Alcántara's parents returned to the Philippines and took their son with them.
-There he continued his studies in medicine and played football for the Bohemian Sporting Club.
-He helped the club win two Philippine Championships; in 1917 and 1918.
-He was selected for the Philippine national football team in 1917 and represented his country at the Far Eastern Championship Games in Tokyo, helping them defeat Japan 15–2, which is still the Philippines' biggest win in international football.
-He also represented the Philippines at table tennis.
+In 1916, Alcántara's parents returned to the Philippines during a time when it was under the territorial control of the United States, took their sons and daughters with them.
+There Alcántara continued his studies in medicine and played football for the country's reigning champions Bohemian Sporting Club.
+He helped the club win two more Philippine Championships in 1917 and 1918 after the team was coming off of two title defenses.
+He was selected by the United States Philippine national football team in 1917 and represented his country at the Far Eastern Championship Games in Tokyo, helping them defeat Japan and getting in the scoresheet of the 15–2 victory, which is still the Philippines' biggest win in international football.
+Besides being a footballer, he was also a talented table tennis player and represented the Philippines on that sport as well.
 Meanwhile, Barcelona had failed to win a major trophy in his absence and the club pleaded in vain with his parents to allow him to return to Spain.
-However, he contracted malaria in 1917 and apparently refused to take the prescribed medication until he was allowed to go back.
+However, he contracted malaria while in Manila in 1917 and apparently refused to take the prescribed medication in what was still an underdeveloped country.
+Thanks to his persistence of not getting cured there he was allowed to go back and took his medication in Spain.

-Return to Barcelona
+FC Barcelona

 After returning to Barcelona, his former teammate and manager Jack Greenwell experimented by playing Alcántara as a defender, but Alcántara did not succeed in that position.
-The paying members of Barca's club membership, "Els Socis," demanded that Alcántara be switched back to his normal position, which saw him return to the forward line.
+The paying members of Barça's club membership, "Els Socis," demanded that Alcántara be switched back to his normal position, which saw him return to the forward line.
 In 1919, he helped the club win another Campionat de Catalunya.
 The club also reached the 1919 Copa del Rey Final but lost 2–5 to Arenas Club de Getxo, courtesy of a hat-trick from future teammate Félix Sesúmaga.
 On 13 April 1919 in a game at Les Corts against Real Sociedad, Alcántara scored the "police goal," when a policeman got in the way of a powerful shot, so both the ball and policeman ended up in the back of the net.
 In 1920 the club won another Copa del Rey and the Campionat de Catalunya, with Alcántara scoring in the 2–0 win over Athletic Bilbao in the Cup final.
 The squad included Emilio Sagi Liñán, who formed a partnership with Alcántara as well as Ricardo Zamora, Josep Samitier and Félix Sesúmaga.
 This marked the beginning of the club's first golden era and saw them dominate both the Campionat de Catalunya and the Copa del Rey.
 Alcántara scored twice in the 1922 Cup final, where Barcelona defeated Real Unión 5–1 and scored the winning goal in the 3–2 win over Atlético Madrid in the 1926 final.